 Day 6: Badal Danda to High Camp 3550 meters.

-We hike on the trail that is on a ridge of a hill with small shrubs above the tree line with Annapurna South, Machapuchare and Mardi Himal dominating the skyline to the North, a deep valley to the east and one can see the trekking trail to Annapurna base camp about a thousand meters below to the West.
-High camp is a small open pasture with 3 lodges.
+We hike the trail that is on a ridge of a hill with small shrubs above the tree line with Annapurna South, Machapuchare and Mardi Himal dominating the skyline to the North, a deep valley to the east and one can see the trekking trail to Annapurna base camp about a thousand meters below to the West.
+High camp is a small open pasture with three lodges.

 Day 7: Mardi Base Camp 4500 meters.

 The trail is narrow and exposed at some parts with sheer drops.
 We need to be very careful at those points, forget about going higher if you are there in winter and if there is snow.
-You will reach a point with a sign that says MBC in two hours, it should be good enough to reach here but the “proper “ Base camp is a further 2 hours away from here.
+You will reach a point with a sign that says MBC in two hours, it should be good enough to reach here, but the “proper “ Basecamp is a further 2 hours away from here.
 Remember you have to walk back the same way back to High camp.
 The views are fantastic even just an hour’s walk from high camp.
 3 - 7 hours depending on how far we go exploring depending on the weather, trail and fitness conditions.

 Day 8: High Camp to Siding 1885 meters.

 We trek down to Siding village and descend 1600 meters.
 We retrace our steps all the way back to Low Camp.
 You will find it a fascinating hike on the downhill with more oxygen to appreciate the scenery more.
 From Low camp, we take a different route descending steeply in a forest most of the way to Siding village.
 We stay in a homestay with a family to experience Nepali lifestyle.
 7 hours trek.

 Day 9: Siding to Lwang Ghalel 1500 meters.